real-tintin/ugglan/README.md

 # Ugglan
-Ugglan is a drone project using a raspberry pi zero.
-See doc for details (build using make).
+Ugglan (owl in Swedish) is a drone project.
+Making use of the Raspberry Pi Zero (amongst other things).
+See doc for details (build using `make`).